porsager/postgres/README.md

 ##### MESSAGE_NOT_SUPPORTED
 > X (X) is not supported

-Whenever a mesage is received which is not supported by this library.
+Whenever a message is received from Postgres which is not supported by this library.
 Feel free to file an issue if you think something is missing.

 ##### SASL_SIGNATURE_MISMATCH
 > Message type X not supported